raissacorreia/TMG-CodingExercise-PHP/README.md

 ## What was done

 - For styling, I used inline css so the components that be reused elsewhere like a lib of components.
-I also did the css file and its imported is commented because it's easier and more legible to code like that to debug and then copying to the inline version.
+This causes an issue that the "style" tag in not on the head of the document, but in the middle of the body, however it is a necessary trade off for the sake of reusability.
 - I also added the code to always verify the existence of something before using it, to avoid server crashing errors, such as:

   Sample.php